Savvy Homebody

 • Press and flatten out dough evenly throughout pie pan.

 • Can form a decorative pie edging with the fork (optional).
+Ready to use in your recipes.

 Notes

-Tip #1 - I used a 8 inch pie pan, which had a thick crust.
+Tip #1 - I used a 8-inch pie pan, which had a thick crust.
 You can remove some of the dough for a thinner crust or use a deep dish 8-9 inch pie pan.

 Comments